Campaign of the Sultanates: Invasion of the Sultanate of Hobyo

-Omar Samatar a Somali rebel leader attacking&killing Captain Franco Carolei in Ceelbuur, Somalia.
+Omar Samatar, a Somali rebel leader, attacking and killing Captain Franco Carolei in Ceelbuur, Somalia.

-Italians swiftly invaded Hobyo, with Ali Yusuf Kenadiids surrender, victorious against the sultan's forces, the populace had yet to accept Italian rule without a fight.
+In September 1925 Ali Yusuf Kenadid of Hobyo agreed to hand over his weapons and on 1 October three columns of dubats, under the command of Colonel Di Bello, entered the sultanate's territory, occupying it completely within a few weeks and deposing the ruler.
 Commissioner Trivulzio, assigned with administering Hobyo, reported the movement of armed men towards the borders of the sultanate before and after the annexation.
 As preparations were underway to continue the Corpo Zaptié's advance into Majeerteen Sultanate, a new threat emerged.
-One of Sultan Ali Yusuf's commanders, Omar Samatar, attacked and captured Ceel Buur.
-In which he personally murdered Italian Captian Francesco Carolei, after which he cut off the captains right hand and threw it over the forts wall, to signal to his army that the rebellion was now underway.
+One of Sultan Ali Yusuf's commanders, Omar Samatar, attacked and captured Ceel Buur on November 9, 1925.
+In which he personally murdered Italian Captain Francesco Carolei, after which he cut off the captain's right hand and threw it over the forts wall, to signal to his army that the rebellion was now underway.